sahitikul/glass-slipper/README.md

 It gathers features such as the persons gender, age, emotions, eyes, mouth, pose, etc.
 Then, using the OpenAI API, we take this information and curate makeup products and tips that closely match the ones the celebrity uses.
 In the end, users get recommendations based on the facial features of their favorite celebrity.
+*Fast API was used to connect our frontend to our backend

 Future Plans: